alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h3 id="html_aside">The <code>&lt;aside&gt;</code> element</h3>

 MDN describes [`<aside>`][aside] as "a portion of a document whose content is only indirectly related to the document's main content".
-That's probably true, but it's vague enough that I was never quite sure when to use it.
+That's vague enough that I was never quite sure when to use it.

-For a while I used `<aside>` for the header on this site, but I eventually swapped it out for `<header>`, which felt more semantically correct.
+In the web pages I read, I saw `<aside>` used in the middle of larger articles, for things like ads, newsletter sign ups, pull quotes, or links to related articles.

-On other websites, I saw `<aside>` used in the middle of larger articles -- often for things like ads, newsletter sign ups, pull quotes, or links to related articles.
+I don't have any of those elements on my site, but now I have a stronger mental model of where to use `<aside>`.
-I don't have any of those elements here, but now I have a stronger mental model of where to use `<aside>`.
+I find concrete examples more useful than abstract definitions.

 I saw a couple of sites using the [`<ins>` (inserted text) element][ins] for ads, but I think `<aside>` is a better semantic fit.